-4.5 Different text where national rights of earlier date exist earlier date can be invoked, after the grant of the European patent, in national proceedings as a ground for revocation.
+Consequently, a specific search for national rights of earlier date is not made, although any documents found are mentioned in the search report (see B-VI, 4.2).
+However, under Art.
+139(2), national rights of earlier date can be invoked, after the grant of the European patent, in national proceedings as a ground for revocation.
 These rights represent exceptions to the uniformity of European substantive patent law.
 Where national rights exist, therefore, the applicant has a legitimate interest in submitting separate claims to ensure that the patent granted will not be partly revoked in some Contracting States.
 The filing of separate claims should, however, neither be required nor suggested.